helHg/nextlevelai-venue-classification/README.md

 This notebook extracts the images required for the project from the original Places365-Standard dataset, which can be downloaded from [this link](http://places2.csail.mit.edu/download-private.html).
 The extracted images are then organized into two folders: `test` and `train_val`.

 ### image_preprocessing.ipynb
 This notebook handles the preprocessing of images, including splitting the `train_val` folder into training and validation sets and augmenting the training set.
-The sections in this notebook are highly descriptive, making the preprocessing steps easy to follow.

 ## Acknowledgements